dperry713/simulator/obd/README.md

 1. **Connect to Vehicle**:

+   - **For Serial Connection**:
      - Select your OBD adapter's COM port (defaults to COM3)
      - Choose appropriate baudrate (38400 recommended)
+   - **For Bluetooth BLE Connection**:
+     - Select "Bluetooth (BLE)" as connection type
+     - Select your protocol (J1850 VPW)
+     - Click scan/refresh to discover devices
+     - Select your BLE device from the list
    - Click "Connect"

 2. **Start Monitoring**: